Anon135813/dnsblocker-webgui/README.md

 			<li>Setting up the webgui.</li>
 			<li>[DONE] Createing a small (5/10MB) ramdrive for Raspberry PI users for dnsmasq continuous log.</li>
 			<li>[DONE] Config dnsmasq to log query.</li>
-			<li>[DONE] Setting up cron task to run dnsgui/inc/update-db-dnslog.php to update the dnslog.db every 30 min.</li>
+			<li>[DONE] Setting up cron job to run dnsgui/inc/update-db-dnslog.php to update the dnslog.db every 30 min.</li>
 			<li>Add a sudoer entry for www-data user for "(usr/sbin?)/dnsblocker-phpsudotask.sh" in </li>
 		</ul>
 	</li>
 </ul>
 <h1>HOW TO GUIDE:</h1>
 <h2>Ramdisk and dnsmasq log file</h2>
 <p>dnsmasq daemon need to be configured so that it logs all queries.
 This can be done by editing the /etc/dnsmasq.conf file. the follwing two line needed to be added.</p>
 <pre>
 log-queries
 log-facility=/mnt/ramdisk/dnsmasq-log.txt
 </pre>
 <p>It is possible to create a small ramdrive (about 5 or 10MB) and configure the dnsmasq daemon write its logfile into the ramdrive using the "log-facility=" option in /etc/dnsmasq.conf.
 A ramdrive can be created by using the command:</p><pre> "mount -t tmpfs -o size=10M tmpfs /mnt/ramdisk"</pre>

-<h2>Cron task and Updating the dnsgui/inc/dnslog.db database from dnsmasq log file</h2>
+<h2>Cron job and Updating the dnsgui/inc/dnslog.db database from dnsmasq log file</h2>
 <p>I have wrote a php script (/dnsgui/inc/update-db-dnslog.php) that reads and does some analysis and enter data into the dnslog table of the database.
-This task can be automated by creating a corn task.
+This task can be automated by creating a cron job.
 crontab can be edited by typing "crontab -e" in terminal window.</p>
 <pre>*/30 * * * * /usr/sbin/update-dns-db.sh</pre>
 <p>Adding the above line at the bottom of the crontab file will run the script (update-dns-db.sh) every 30 minutes.